gregerspoulsen/system-setup/README.md

 # Introduction
 Basic setup for Ubuntu based system with i3 window manager.

+# Getting Started

+Start by installing vagrant and virtualbox.
+To allow resizing of disk-images add this environment variable:
+`VAGRANT_EXPERIMENTAL="disks"`

 # Purpose
 The purpose of this project is two fold:
 * To be able to take your preferred development environment with you whereever